Astrolab-AUT/static-simulation/README.md

-# Simulation of Observable Effects of Cluster Member Speed Reduction
+# Simulation of Observable Effects of Cluster Member Speed Increase

 ## Introduction